how to make Gnome Easter Eggs

 • one piece of trim or fabric -long enough to go around the cardboard tube (measure for size)

-• ears – cut from felt, fleece or from leftover faux fur pieces.
+• ears – cut from felt, fleece or leftover faux fur pieces.

 Making the Hat